 We discussed about including meta descriptions earlier.
 Specifically, we saw that your descriptions should highlight the essence of your page and it should include your primary keyword.
 However, if you are stressed about writing an amazing description, know that just having a meta description will be enough.

-Pages that have a meta description receive 6% more clicks as compared to the pages with a missing meta description.
+Pages with a meta description receive 6% more clicks than those with a missing meta description.
 Thus, conduct an on-page SEO audit to find out pages that don’t have a meta description and add them.